vaibhavsagar/resume/resume.md

 ## Education ##

+### Recurse Center, Fall 1 2016 ###

+- Learned Haskell by implementing Git parsers and serialisers  \hfill _Haskell_
+- Made a Git internals workshop and a web service that serves a Git repository as JSON
+- Presented at the September meeting of the New York Haskell Users Group and Hack && Tell 39
+- Contributed to the Glasgow Haskell Compiler and the IHaskell Jupyter kernel

-B. IT (Software Development)/B. Economics, Australian National University, Class of 2013.
+### B. IT (Software Development)/B. Economics, Australian National University, Class of 2013 ###